 The next two graphs are about class sizes at the elementary level.
 Class sizes at the middle and high school level have also increased, but that increase is harder to capture.
 The first shows the average elementary class size over the past 15 years, and the second shows how many of the elementary classes over time are in the desired 19-23 range (in yellow), below 19 (in green), or above (in red).
-These cut-off numbers are entirely mine and do not necessarily reflect either the Administration or any other School Committee member’s opinions.
+These cut-off numbers are ones that make sense to me.
+They do not necessarily reflect either the Administration or any other School Committee member’s opinions.
 In the past 15 years elementary class sizes have increased from 20.14 to 21.96 (state average is 19.9 and national average is 21.1)*.

 You will see that class sizes increased significantly in 2010 and have stayed at that inflated level since, despite the mitigating effects of the 2011 debt exclusion.
 For the most part class sizes have remained large because of the budgetary strains of our increasing enrollment, but lately another reason has been the lack of space in our buildings.